randiskhan/DX11Frame/README.md

 150223: Although this project lately has been used more for playing with the math to generate and render cycloids (specifically hypotrochoids), the goal is still to keep the engine as a library for use in other projects of mine.

 150212: Added a #if to CApp.cpp to use windowed@800x800 mode when running a debug build, fullscreen@1280x1024 when running release build.
 This made it easier for me to switch between the two.

+210926: The DirectXTK references included are now built with Visual Studio 2019 using DirectXTK release may2020.